 - Achievable – don’t expect the agent to jump from 62% to 100% in a week.

 - Relevant – e.g., focus on the Product Knowledge category; don’t mix it with having to nail the Empathy criteria, too, if that’s not relevant.

 - Time-bound – e.g., expect to see improvements by the next one-on-one or the meeting after that.

 So, instead of setting a goal to “improve product knowledge” you can have a specific target like “Master the users and permissions product area to improve IQS by 20% in the Product Knowledge category by next month.”

-It’s important to take notes or write down goals so you can refer back to them before the next meeting (the template is good for this too!).
+It’s important to take notes or write down goals so you can refer back to them before the next team meeting (the 1:1 template above is good for this too!).